AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/Plug-ins/Built-in plug-ins/Use the aliyun-knn plug-in.md

     |Category|Parameter|Default value|Description|
     |--------|---------|-------------|-----------|
     |setting|index.codec|proxima|Specifies whether to create the `proxima` vector index.
 Valid values:    -   proxima: The system creates the `proxima` vector index.
 This index supports vector searches.
 We recommend that you set this parameter to proxima.
     -   null: The system does not create the `proxima` vector index but creates only forward indexes.
-In this case, fields of the `proxima_vector` type support only script queries and do not support HNSW- or Linear Search-based queries.
+In this case, fields of the `proxima_vector` type do not support HNSW- or Linear Search-based queries.
+These fields support only script queries.
 **Note:** If your cluster stores large volumes of data and you do not have high requirements on the latency of queries, you can remove the parameter or set the parameter to null.
 In this case, you can use the script query feature to search for the k-nearest neighbors \(k-NN\) of a vector.
 This feature is available only for V6.7.0 clusters whose apack plug-in is of V1.2.1 or later and V7.10.0 clusters whose apack plug-in is of V1.4.0 or later. |
     |index.vector.algorithm|HNSW|The algorithm that is used to search for vectors.
 Valid values:    -   hnsw: HNSW
     -   linear: Linear Search |